-For many citizens in overseas countries, the Foreign Service Consular Officer is the principle diplomat they will (ever) interact with.
+For many citizens in overseas countries, the Foreign Service Consular Officer is the principal diplomat they will (ever) interact with.
 Adjudicators of visas and primary support to U.S. citizens abroad, the Consular Officer must hold a broad range of skills.
 Unlike the other career tracks, acting as a Consular Officer for your first or two tours is a “rite of passage” for most entry-level officers.

 What follows are three written pieces, by the Department of State (DoS), the American Foreign Service Association, and the DoS “Becoming a Foreign Service Officer” brochure, to assist you in better understanding what the Consular Officer does.